tyler-utah/academic-kickstart-1/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an Assistant Professor (starting Summer 2020) at University of California, Santa Cruz (UCSC) in The Department of Computer Science and Engineering.
+I am an Assistant Professor at University of California, Santa Cruz (UCSC) in The Department of Computer Science and Engineering.
 My research interests are in concurrency: programming, modeling, testing, and architecture.
 In particular, I am